rc19/osom/project_mindmap.md

 *   **`MainActivity.kt`**: The main entry point of the application.
 It sets up the Compose content and the navigation.
 The app is configured to be a home screen launcher (`category.HOME`).
 *   **`LauncherScreen.kt` / `LauncherViewModel.kt`**: This is the main screen of the app.
 The ViewModel (`LauncherViewModel`) is responsible for fetching the list of installed apps from the `AppRepository` and providing them to the UI.
+*   **`TodayScreen.kt` / `TodayViewModel.kt`**: This is the main dashboard of the app, showing a list of pending tasks.
+The ViewModel is responsible for fetching tasks from the `AppRepository` and handling user actions like completing, dismissing, or snoozing a task.
 *   **`AppListScreen.kt`**: A screen that likely displays a complete list of all installed applications.
 *   **`SummaryScreen.kt`**: A screen to display usage statistics and other relevant information, likely populated by the `UsageCard` entity.
 *   **`Screen.kt`**: Defines the navigation routes for the application using a sealed class.